Skip to content

 If you need remote graphical desktop access, refer to How do I install GUI (graphical desktop) on Amazon EC2 instances running Amazon Linux 2023 (AL2023)?

-This article installs NVIDIA Tesla driver (also know as NVIDIA Datacenter Driver), which is intended primarily for GPU compute workloads.
 GRID drivers provide access to four 4K displays per GPU and are certified to provide optimal performance for professional visualization applications.
-Refer to GPU-accelerated graphical desktop on Amazon Linux 2023 (AL2023) with NVIDIA GRID and Amazon DCV for setup guidance.
+Refer to NVIDIA drivers for your Amazon EC2 instance and GPU-accelerated graphical desktop on Amazon Linux 2023 (AL2023) with NVIDIA GRID and Amazon DCV for setup options.

 Other Software